Choosing to be happy

 As explained in my May 2013 issue editor’s letter, I believe I’ve changed my life for the better simply by training myself to wake an hour earlier than before, so here are the details.
 It works because I’ve gained time in which to support and sustain myself, making me better able to manage everything else.
-In other words, I made time to prioritise those things which I recognise as being important for my well being, but are often neglected due to the everyday pressures of a busy 21st century working life.
+In other words, I made time to prioritise those things that I recognise as being important for my well being, but are often neglected due to the everyday pressures of a busy 21st century working life.

 The key to waking an hour earlier was to sneak the alarm clock hands back just five minutes a week.
 Thus, over three months, an hour would be gained.
 This is the big picture, but of course there were other details that contributed to the success of my scheme.
 More than I had room to detail in my letter, and so because I received a lot of feedback on this, I have tried to outline them here…